serenity-rs/songbird/README.md

 Songbird needs a few system dependencies before you can use it.

 - Opus - Audio codec that Discord uses.
+If you are on Windows, a prebuilt DLL is provided for you, you do not have to do anything.
+On other platforms, you will have to install it.
 You can install the library with `apt install libopus-dev` on Ubuntu or `pacman -S opus` on Arch Linux.
 If you do not have it installed it will be built for you.
 However, you will need a C compiler and the GNU autotools installed.
-Again, these can be installed with `apt insall build-essential autoconf automake libtool m4` on Ubuntu or `pacman -S base-devel` on Arch Linux.
+Again, these can be installed with `apt install build-essential autoconf automake libtool m4` on Ubuntu or `pacman -S base-devel` on Arch Linux.

 This is a required dependency.
 Songbird cannot work without it.